Interstate 95

 Current I-276/I-95 crossing at the left and conceptual drawing of the future I-276/I-95 interchange

-Current I-276/I-95 crossing at the left and conceptual drawing of the future I-276/I-95
+Current I-276/I-95 crossing on the left and conceptual drawing of the future I-276/I-95

-interchange.
+interchange on the right.
 (Pennsylvania Turnpike Commission)

 PennDOT rebuilt a section of I-95 between Spruce Street and I-676 through the Penn's Landing tunnel.
 The $9.7 million project included work performed on the southbound in 1999 and concluded with the work northbound lanes in June 2000.
 The project entailed removing 13 inches of the old concrete pavement and replacing it with a new concrete surface.
 Also included was the removal of old wall tiles from inside the tunnel, painting the walls with anti-graffiti coating, and diamond grinding the new concrete to give motorists a smooth riding surface.